OmarR00t/documentation-guideline-Cloud/Guides NAT Gateway_v2.md

 -   It needs to create two subnets which are:

--   **Public Subnet:**
+    **Public Subnet:**

--   This subnet will configure to access to internet through internet gateway.

--   This subnet will be used for Nat gateway & bastion host.
+ This subnet will configure to access to internet through internet gateway,also This subnet will be used for Nat gateway & bastion host.

 ![](https://github.com/OmarR00t/documentation-beta-/blob/master/Guides%20NAT%20Gateway_files/image004.jpg)

--   **Private Subnet:**
+   **Private Subnet:**

--   This subnet will be configured to access to internet through NAT Gateway.
+ This subnet will be configured to access to internet through NAT Gateway &it will be used for Ec2 instances in private subnet.

 ![](https://github.com/OmarR00t/documentation-beta-/blob/master/Guides%20NAT%20Gateway_files/image005.jpg)

-This subnet will be used for Ec2 instances in private subnet.

 4.  **Nat Gateway:**